emma-chase/testing/README.md

 # Personal Portfolio
 This is the code I used to create emmalchase.com!

+### About the Code
 I utilized a Bootstrap template for much of the CSS code.
+HTML was the primary coding language for the actual development of the website.

+### Project Aims
-This project aims to highlight my education, interests, and experience.
+This project aims to highlight my education, interests, and experience. 👩🏼‍🎓☺️